gisogrimm/tascartutorials/sensors/README.md

 ## Step 1: Connect sensors

-You will be using a self-made sensor combining an Inertial Measurement Unit (IMU) to capture head movement and an Electrooculogram (EOG) to measure eye orientation.
-If you are currently in the Gesture Lab you can use a Qualisys motion capture system in addition, which uses multiple cameras to track the movement of reflective markers attached to a head-mounted crown.
+You will be using a self-made sensor combining an Inertial Measurement Unit (IMU) to capture head movement.
 Look at file `sensorinterface.tsc`.
-Start TASCAR.
-Load it into TASCAR and use `dump_osc 9877` in a terminal to see which OSC messages are arriving.
+Start TASCAR using `tascar &` and load the scene into TASCAR.
+Use `dump_osc 9877` in a terminal to see which OSC messages are arriving.
 You can stop the process with `Ctrl-C` (or `Strg-C` on a German keyboard).

+In addition xou can use an Electrooculogram (EOG) to measure eye orientation.

+If you are currently in the Gesture Lab you can use a Qualisys motion capture system in addition, which uses multiple cameras to track the movement of reflective markers attached to a head-mounted crown.

 Use command line tool `tascar_lslsl` to check which LSL streams are available in the lab.